mbedini/The-HCP-MMP1.0-atlas-in-FSL/README.md

 The ordered list of MMP1 labels was downloaded [here](https://figshare.com/articles/HCP-MMP1_0_projected_on_MNI2009a_GM_volumetric_in_NIfTI_format/3501911).

-First, the atlas was reoriented to match the orientation that it's best liked by FSLeyes with the command:
+First, the atlas was reoriented to match the orientation that it's best-liked by FSLeyes with the command:

 ```
 $ fslreorient2std MNI_Glasser_HCP_v1.0.nii.gz MNI_Glasser_HCP_v1.0.nii.gz